mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - TTL vs CMOS?
 - What's shoot-through on a CMOS logic gate?
 How can it be prevented?
 - CMOS efficiency analysis.
 How does operational frequency impact efficiency?
 What about logic/swing levels?
 Rise/fall times?
+- How can you achieve faster slew rates?
+- Why are MOSFETs sensitive to overvoltage conditions applied at the gate?
+- Design CMOS input protection circuits against ESD/overvoltage events.

 ## Amplifiers
 - What determines slew rate and rise/fall time?